Organizing Groups: Register Your Clean-Up Here

 Did you know that leaves and organic debris from streets and sidewalks can flow through storm sewers and into lakes, rivers and streams?
 The leaves and other material contain phosphorus, nitrogen and soil that are significant pollutants.
 These nutrients, especially the phosphorus, contribute to the growth of excessive algae that rob the waters of needed oxygen.

-Public agencies and other organizations are helping the Freshwater Society and the Friends of the Minnesota Valley offer information on Clean-Ups.
+Public agencies and other organizations are helping the Freshwater Society offer information on Clean-Ups.
 Find one in your area.

 Because of this, the Freshwater Society is partnering with the Friends of the Minnesota Valley and local organizations to initiate Community Clean-Ups for Water Quality to reduce the phosphorus levels in our lakes and rivers.